Vivid-Vortex/Misc/Concepts/Backend/Kafka/kafka-study-pack/kafka-consumer-groups-parallel-consumption.md

 ---

-## Q: Can different consumer groups consume the same Kafka topic?
+## Q: Can different consumer groups consume the same Kafka topic? (same as question two)

 ### Answer